The Roy and Niuta Titus Theater 1, The Museum of Modern Art (Film Entrance) 11 West 53rd Street, New York, NY 10019

 Winged Migration (2001)

+by Jacques Perrin, Jacques Cluzaud, and Michel Debats.
 “For eighty million years, birds have ruled the skies, seas and earth.
 Each Spring, they fly vast distances.
 Each Fall, they fly the same route back.
 This film is the result of four years of following their amazing odysseys, in the Northern Hemisphere and then the South, species by species, flying over seas and continents.”